aseprite/api/api/app_fs.md

 local fn = "path" .. app.fs.pathSeparator .. "filename.png"
 ```

-Return sthe preferred path separator of the current platform, it is
+Returns the preferred path separator of the current platform, it is
 `/` on macOS and Linux, and `\` on Windows.
 Preferably you should use
 [app.fs.joinPath()](#appfsjoinpath).